ansonK/underscore_params/README.md

 Helpful if you do not have control over the view layer / what params are being sent to the application and don't want to complicate controllers / models with conversion logic.

+Many javascript apps / scripts have the convention of their model attributes to be written using [camelCase](http://en.wikipedia.org/wiki/CamelCase) while ruby prefers the [snake_case](http://en.wikipedia.org/wiki/Snake_case) convention.
+This gem helps smooth out the inconsistency.

+So instead of doing this in controllers:

+    params[:objectName] || params[:object_name]

+it can be simply

+    params[:object_name]

+regardless of what format the client sends

 ## Installation

 Add this line to your application's Gemfile: